Riley0131/CC-Project/readme.md

    ```
 5. **Configure API credentials**:
    * Open `config/canvasAPI.py` and paste your Canvas access token into `CANVAS_API_TOKEN`.
 Follow the instructions in Canvas to generate a new token when needed.
    * If Panopto support is enabled in your environment, place the OAuth client values in `config/panoptoKey.py`.
+The Panopto auditor first attempts to use the REST API (client credentials grant) and will prompt for a manual browser login if Selenium fallback is required.
 6. **(Optional) Update the displayed version** by editing `config/version.py`.

 ## Running audits